Have you ever met someone who complained about their circumstances but wasn’t willing to do anything to change them?

 But just remember that when you start to counter their behavior with questions designed to make them take responsibility, you may open up a bigger can of worms than you can handle.
 Some dramatic victims have been complaining for a long time and know how to handle most objections and arguments.
 In fact, they may like nothing more than for you to come up with an argument so they can wear you down with their endless faulty logic on how the world is working against them.
 It could be very difficult to convince a dramatic victim that their own choices led to the results they see today.

 You may not like that they’re miserable (because it makes you miserable), but knowing they won’t change can give you some closure.
 It can help you stop trying to help them.
-It may feel like defeat knowing they’ll never change, but the elimination of hope opens the door to new ways of thinking.
-It frees you from obsessing on why they are who they are, and lets you go on with life.
+It may feel like defeat, knowing they’ll never change, but the elimination of hope opens the door to new ways of thinking.
+It frees you from obsessing over why they are who they are and lets you go on with life.